-- Policy Owner/Policyholder – Policyholder is the person/entity who proposes the policy.
-The policyholder is the owner of the policy.
-He is responsible to pay the premiums and all benefits (maturity, survival, surrender) are payable to him only.
-The insurance company communicates with the policyholder only.
-The policyholder alone can request for any changes/modifications to the policy.
+The policyholder is the person/entity who proposes the policy.
+The policyholder owns the policy.
+He pays the premium and all benefits under the policy are payable to him only.
+He alone can ask for any changes/alterations to the policy and the insurance company will act only on his request/instructions.
 The policyholder appoints the nominee.
 The policyholder may or may not be the life insured.

-An important point to note is that nomination is possible only in policies where policyholder and life insured are one and the same.
+An important point to note is that nomination is possible only in policies where policyholders and life insured are the same.
 In case policyholder and life insured are different, a nomination is not permitted as the policyholder is there to receive the death benefit in case of death of the life insured during the policy tenure.

 Also Read: - Which Deaths Are Not Covered by Term Insurance Policy

-- Premium – Premium is the amount paid by the policyholder to the insurance company to enjoy the policy benefits and to keep the policy active.
-The premium amount for a policy is arrived at on the basis of age, gender, personal habits, medical history, occupation, hobbies, coverage amount, etc of the life insured.
+Premium is by the policy owner to enjoy the policy benefits and to keep the policy active.
+The premium amount for a policy is arrived at based on age, gender, personal habits, medical history, occupation, hobbies, coverage amount, etc of the life insured.
 The premium is payable on the due date or within the grace period failing which the policy lapses.

-- Due Date – The date on which the premium is payable by the policyholder.
+The date on which the premium falls due.